 If you plan to make a day trip to Lake Elmenteita from Lake Nakuru National Park, the easiest way is to leave the park through Nderit Gate, beyond Lake Nakuru Lodge.
-This track dies at the D320, which runs southward (right) heading for Elmenteita town, where it joins the D321.
+This track dies at the D320, which runs southward (right), heading for Elmenteita town, where it joins the D321.

-Getting around Lake Elmenteita
+Getting around the lake Elmenteita

 Where to stay at Lake Elmenteita